Galleria Vittorio Emanuele II – Milan, Italy

 Famous Bull Mosaic in Galleria Vittorio Emanuele II in Milan

-• Its breathtaking glass‑and‑iron dome
+• The breathtaking glass‑and‑iron dome

 • Luxury boutiques and historic cafés